History Files

 His activities take place outside of Conan's Vannetais, in an enlarged British occupied territory in Gaul.
 He and his men were likely to be the remains of Constantine III's army which crossed the Channel with him after proclaiming him emperor in 406.

-Although the records seem to name him as a king of Brittany, he may only have been acting in the king's name, or perhaps operating in Blois as a sub-king.
+Although the records seem to name him as a king of Brittany, he may only have been acting in the king's name, or perhaps operating in Blois as a sub-king or entirely independent commander in his own right.

-As the Britons are said to have controlled most of the territory north of the Loire by 450, Blois must have been part of an extended Armorican (Briton) kingdom until it fell to Clovis in 491.
-From that date, Brittany reverts to its traditional borders.
+As the Britons are said to have controlled most of the territory north of the Loire by 450, Blois must have been part of an extended Armorican (Breton) kingdom until it fell to Clovis in 491.
+From that date, Brittany contracted to what largely became its traditional borders.

 Meagre records